 The Electra was extensively damaged.
 There were no injuries, but the Electra was sent back to Lockheed at Burbank, California, aboard the passenger liner, SS Lurline, for repair.

 At the time of the accident, NR16020 had flown 181 hours, 17 minutes, total time since new (TTSN).

 Captain Frederick J. Noonan was formerly the Chief Navigator of Pan American Airways, and had extensive experience in transoceanic flight.
-Captain Harry Manning commanded ocean liners.
-He would later serve as captain of SS United States, the flagship of America’s Merchant Marine, and Commodore of United States Lines.
+Captain Harry Manning was a Master Mariner, commanding ocean liners for United States Lines.
+(He would later serve as captain of SS United States, the flagship of America’s Merchant Marine, and as the Commodore of United States Lines.)

 Amelia Earhart’s 1936 Electra 10E Special, serial number 1055, was the fifth of fifteen built by the Lockheed Aircraft Corporation at Union Air Terminal, Burbank, California (now, Hollywood Burbank Airport, BUR).
 Designed to carry as many as ten passengers, NR16020 had been modified to carry fuel for 20 hours of flight.
 Amelia first flew the Electra with a Lockheed test pilot, Elmer C. McLeod, 21 July 1936, and took delivery on her 39th birthday, 24 July.
 The airplane cost $80,000.

 The Lockheed Electra 10 was designed by Hall Hibbard, and was Clarence L. “Kelly” Johnson’s first assignment when he went to work at Lockheed.
 It was 38 feet, 7 inches (11.760 meters) long with a wingspan of 55 feet, 0 inches (16.764 meters) and overall height of 10 feet, 1 inch (3.073 meters).